 Finding new sources of inspiration

 Thomas Edison didn’t invent the lightbulb by looking for better ways of making candles.
 He succeeded because he felt inspired to change the world.
-And each time he ‘failed’ he said:
+And each time he ‘failed’ he simply said:

 “I have not failed, I’ve just found 10,000 ways that don’t work.”

-Then he moved on to the next.
+Then he moved on to his next attempt.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.